 Assets and liabilities will not always be in the same currencies.
-A bank would be exposed to the risk that it may not meet its currency-wise obligations as they fall due.
-Swapped funds position result from reliance on foreign exchange markets and therefore needs to be controlled.
+A bank might be exposed to the risk that it may not meet by its currency-wise obligations as they fall due.
+Swapped funds position results from reliance on foreign exchange markets and therefore needs to be controlled.